jackwrfuller/jackwrfuller.github.io/content/posts/java-executable-2023.md

 # Title

 In my university course this semester, I was tasked with creating a JavaFX game.
-As this was my first big project, this was a difficult but rewarding challenge.
+As this was my first big project, this was a difficult but rewarding challenge where I learned so much.
+While I go into more detail about the project [here](https://google.com.au)